Crowded House Album Reviews

 While Neil Finn was the creative lynch-pin, writing the large majority of the material, drummer Paul Hester was arguably the soul of Crowded House.
 His unpredictable antics enlivened the band’s concerts, and they’re a more fun live band than their formal studio records would indicate.
 Neil Finn went on record as saying: “Paul’s got limitations technically sometimes, but ….. he played my songs very well.
 He plays a shuffle in the same way I play the guitar.
 There was a certain chemistry in the band.”

-I’m planning to cover the Split Enz catalogue sometime soon on a seperate page, but I have covered a bunch of Tim and Neil Finn’s other albums on this page.
+I’ve covered the Split Enz catalogue separately, but I have covered a bunch of Tim and Neil Finn’s other albums on this page.
 I’ve only covered one of Tim’s solo albums, but I’ve covered most of Neil’s solo projects up to around 2010.
-As a note, I’ve probably been a little too dismissive of the later work covered on this page – I haven’t been particularly excited about a Neil Finn album since 2001’s One Nil, but there’s still plenty of strong craftsmanship that dedicated fans will appreciate.
+As a note, I’ve probably been a little too dismissive of the later work covered on this page – I haven’t been particularly impressed by a Finn album since 2001’s One Nil, but there’s still plenty of strong craftsmanship that dedicated fans will appreciate.
 1995’s Finn is my favourite of the albums that the Finn brothers have been involved with outside of Split Enz and Crowded House, and it’s well worth hearing.

 Ten Favourite Crowded House Songs